Explore generative AI

 6. Upload the expenses.txt file.
 The chat is automatically restarted.

-7. Enter the same expenses-related prompt (for example, How much can I claim for a taxi?) and view the response.
+7. Enter the same expenses-related prompt (How do I submit a claim?) and view the response.

 This time the response should be informed by the information in the expenses data source.